-The spelunker Cecilio López-Tercero fell on September 18 when the rock in which he was secured in the Intimachay cave, in Peru, fell while he was carrying out an expedition together with others. professional colleagues with whom he forms the Espelekandil group.
+The caver Cecilio López-Tercero fell on 18th September when the rock he was secured to gave way in Intimachay Cave, Peru, during an expedition with fellow members of his Espeleokandil caving group.

 Cecilio López, with a white helmet